Menu Close

 • Workshops on study skills, test-taking strategies, time management, and other academic skills

-The center fosters collaboration between students, teachers, and parents/guardians to develop individualized learning plans and strategies for academic success.
+The LSL fosters collaboration between students, teachers, and parents/guardians to develop and implement individualized learning plans and strategies for academic success.

 Students may be referred to the learning support center by teachers, counselors, or parents/guardians if they are struggling academically or require additional support.

-Overall, the learning support center aims to provide a comprehensive and supportive environment for high school students to receive the academic assistance they need to achieve their full potential.
-Learning support staff includes our Learning Support Specialist, Education Specialist, Counselors, and additional staff.
+Overall, the learning support lounge aims to provide a comprehensive and supportive learning environment for high school students to receive the academic assistance they need to achieve their full potential.
+Our Pilot Success Team (learning support staff) includes our Learning Support Specialist, Education Specialist, Counselors, and additional staff.

 The Sisters and Scholars Program is a four-year program.
 Students are individually assessed and placed into academic levels of support by the Sisters and Scholars staff.
 The course placement assessment is done on a yearly basis.
 The main goal of the Sisters and Scholars Program is to build academic independence in the students the program serves.